 Which countries may deny you entry?
 You may face entry restrictions in China, the United Kingdom, Canada, and Australia if officials review your criminal history and deem you inadmissible.

-Some states also scrutinize felony convictions, including sex crimes, during visa screening, so your disclosure can trigger a refusal.
-Requirements vary sharply: one nation may demand full disclosure, while another may ask nothing at all.
+Some nations also scrutinize felony convictions, including sex crimes, during visa screening.
+Your disclosure can trigger a refusal.
+Requirements vary sharply.
+One nation may demand full disclosure while another may ask nothing at all.

-In the European Union, shared criminal data can move across borders, making movement less predictable.
+In the European Union, shared criminal data can move across borders.
+This makes movement less predictable.
 For a clearer picture:

 - China may refuse admission after record review.